Eugene Oberst: Javelin throw

+Bronze Olympic medal

 In Paris, Oberst's throw of 58.35 m won him the bronze medal, behind the defending Olympic champion, Jonni Myyrä of Finland (62.96 m) and Gunnar Lindström of Sweden (60.92 m).
 Oberst was the first American to win an Olympic medal in the javelin throw, and only seven Americans have medaled since, most notably Babe Didrikson at the 1932 Olympics in Los Angeles.
+Oberst was somewhat disappointed with his reception after returning with the medal and his niece noted few ever remarked on the accomplishment.
+She later told a reporter, "I don't think he was ever given the honor for winning an Olympic medal".

 Oberst's Notre Dame football teammate Tom Lieb also made the 1924 U.S. Olympic team, in the discus throw, and won the bronze medal.

 Coaching career

 After college, Oberst became a coach, teacher, and athletics administrator.
 In 1926 and 1927, his football teams at Roman Catholic High School won the championships of the Philadelphia Catholic League, with a combined record of 15–3–1.
 From 1929 to 1930, Oberst coached the Washington and Lee University Generals, compiling a 6–11–2 record.
 In 1931 and 1932, Oberst coached at Canisius College, where his record was 2–7–3.

 Oberst later moved on to John Carroll College, now John Carroll University, where he finished his career.
 He was a football line coach for the Blue Streaks from 1936 to 1942.
 Oberst then served as director of the school's V-12 Navy training program from 1942 to 1946.
 He was head basketball coach during the 1945–46 season, with a 4–11 record, and head football coach in 1946, with a 1–7 record.
 Oberst also coached the school's track and field team from 1947 to 1948.
 Finally, Oberst served as John Carroll's athletic director from 1947 to 1951.
+During that time period, John Carroll's football halfback was future Hall of Famer Don Shula.